OpenEvalProject/evals/manuscripts/elife-44674/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/44674/elife-44674-fig6-v3.jpg)

-**Figure 6.:** nhr-14(tm1473) mutants.(A) Number of overlapping genes between nhr-14(tm1473) mutants and published pathogen infection models.
-(B) Number of overlapping genes between nhr-14(tm1473) mutants and published innate immune pathway datasets.10.7554/eLife.44674.015Figure 6—source data 1.nhr-14(tm1473) genes at log fold change >1 and published pathogen infection dataset.10.7554/eLife.44674.016Figure 6—source data 2.nhr-14(tm1473) genes at a log fold change >1 and published datasets for the p38/MAPK, TGFβ and elt-2 pathways.10.7554/eLife.44674.017Figure 6—source data 3.nhr-14(tm1473) genes at log fold change >1 and published datasets of DAF-16/FoxO-Class II genes, and PQM-1 ChIP-seq data.10.7554/eLife.44674.018Figure 6—source data 4.nhr-14(tm1473) genes with published C. elegans mutant-specific expression datasets using WormExp v1.
+**Figure 6.:** (A) Number of overlapping genes between nhr-14(tm1473) mutants and published pathogen infection models.
+(B) Number of overlapping genes between nhr-14(tm1473) mutants and published innate immune pathway datasets.

 The pathogen response in C. elegans is controlled through three distinct signaling pathways that converge on inducing specific innate immune transcriptional program (Cohen and Troemel, 2015; Irazoqui et al., 2010).
 We compared our nhr-14 RNA-seq dataset with p38-MAPK (Troemel et al., 2006), TGFβ (Roberts et al., 2010), ELT-2 (Block et al., 2015) and DAF-2/DAF-16 (Murphy et al., 2003) innate immune pathway datasets, and found expression overlap with these pathways (Figure 6B and Figure 6—source datas 2 and 3).
 Notably, overlap occurred with the DAF-16/FoxO-Class II subset of genes that include the downstream-of-daf-16 (dod) group of which many are innate immune genes (Murphy et al., 2003) and classic antimicrobial genes (Figure 6B and Figure 6—source data 3.
 As Class II genes harbor GATA-like DAE motifs that are PQM-1 binding sites (Tepper et al., 2013), and GATA motifs are enriched in the promoters of upregulated nhr-14 genes, this suggested that some of these genes may be regulated by PQM-1.
 Analysis of ChIP-seq data revealed significant PQM-1 association to 15 out of the top 25 upregulated genes in nhr-14(tm1473) mutants, while only 3 out of 25 for the downregulated subset showed significant PQM-1 association (Niu et al., 2011) (Figure 6—source data 3).